freerainboxbox/JS8File/README.md

 JS8call does not send lowercase.
 Even if we were to use a BaseN scheme fitting into the dedicated short codeword alphabet that just listed characters in lexicographic order, it would not be as efficient.

+UPDATE: Looking more carefully, it seems to be some subset of Varicode (which is used by PSK31).
+It should be possible to extend my usable symbols even further, and this will be done in a future iteration.

 ## How do I use it?

 You need a C compiler and `make`.
 If you're on Windows, either use MinGW or just run it on a WSL distro.